 Tips & Tricks

 It was pretty easy to facilitate discussion when our group started off with just 10 participants, but it’s amazing what a difference 5 more kids makes now that our group has expanded to 15!
 Here are some strategies I use:

-I have a variety of attention getters in my pocket (e.g. “If you can hear my voice, clap twice” or “Give me five, four, three, two, one…”).
+I have a variety of attention getters in my pocket (e.g. “If you can hear my voice, clap twice” or doing a countdown).
 I always let the kids know which attention getters to expect when we start our book club discussion.